March 2019 UPDATE: Bicycling Gettysburg National Military Park is released!

 - Concise summary of the Battle of Gettysburg

 - 6-page glossary of basic Civil War terms

 New Guidebook for Bicycling Gettysburg – More Details

 Bicycling Gettysburg National Military Park is a 6″ x 9″, full-color, 286-page guidebook that unlocks the logistical keys to a safe, educational, and fun bicycle ride through Gettysburg.

 The book tells the three-day story of the Battle of Gettysburg (July 1-3, 1863) from the perspective of a bicyclist.
-It is packed with thirty-four maps, hundreds of photos and GPS points, human interest stories, and years of cycling experience that — all in one book — provide expert guidance on planning a 23.8-mile Gettysburg bicycle tour.
+It is packed with 34 maps, more than 100 photos and GPS points, human interest stories, and years of cycling experience that — all in one book — provide expert guidance on planning a 23.8-mile Gettysburg bicycle tour.